johnsonjh/VEDIT/README.md

 Currently, the full VEDIT‑PLUS (both Z80 and 8080) CRT
 configurations, along with the TRS‑80 Model II variants, have been built and tested.
-The Pπceon V‑100 memory mapped video variant has not yet been tested.
+The Pπceon (Piiceon) V‑100 memory mapped video variant has not yet been tested.

 VEDIT ⧸ VEDIT‑PLUS is built using either the *Technical Design Labs, Inc.* Z80 Relocating/Linking Disk Assembler